Question: Can My Business Deduct Charitable Contributions?

-Any business can make contributions to charitable organizations.
+Any business can make contributions to charitable organizations but there may be limits on these deductions, and the contributions may only be deductible to the individual owners, not to the business.
 How these contributions are deducted depends on the type of organization.

 Charitable Organizations must be qualified

 Before you claim a deduction for a charitable donation, make sure that the organization is qualified by the IRS.
 To be qualified, an organization must meet specific requirements and meet IRS criteria.
 Use this IRS Exempt Organizations Select Check online search tool to see if an organization qualifies.